tdunning/log-synth/README.md

     java -cp target/log-synth-0.1-SNAPSHOT-jar-with-dependencies.jar com.mapr.synth.Main -count 1M log users

-This program will produce a line of output on the standard output for each 10,000 lines of log produced.
-Each line will contain the number of log lines produced so far and the number of unique users in the user profile database.
+This program will produce a line of output on the standard output for each 50,000 lines of log produced.
+Each line will contain the number of log lines produced so far and the amount of time taken for the last tranche.
+The first tranche includes the time required to generate the user database and thus is much slower.

 ## The Data Source

 The data source here is a set of heavily biased random numbers to generate traffic sources, response times and queries.
 In order to give a realistic long-tail experience the data are generated using special random number generators available in the Mahout library.

 There are three basic entities involved in the random process that generates these logs that are IP addresses, users and queries.
 Users have a basic traffic rate and a variable number of users sit behind each IP address.
 Queries are composed of words which are generated somewhat differently by each user.
 The response time for each query is determined based on the terms in the queries with a very few terms causing much longer queries than others.
 Each log line contains an IP address, a user cookie, a query and a response time.
+Response time is only printed if requested.

 Logs of various sizes can be generated using the generator tools.